Check Out These Top Digital Card Games

 Faeria (PC: Free)

-If you’ve already explored the fantasy world of Tamriel in Daggerfall, Skyrim, The Elder Scrolls Online or any of the other series titles, maybe it’s time to kick up your feet with a card game instead.
-The Elder Scrolls: Legends (iOS, PC, with an Android version on its way) leverages creatures, spells and characters from the franchise to pit players against each other.
+If you’ve already explored the fantasy world of Tamriel through Morrowind, Skyrim, The Elder Scrolls Online or any of the other series titles, maybe it’s time to kick up your feet with a card game instead.
+The Elder Scrolls: Legends (PC, Android, iOS,) leverages creatures, spells and characters from the franchise to pit players against each other.
 The game makes use of two lanes, each one of which can host different creatures and spells.

 The Witcher 3: Wild Hunt had hundreds of quests and a moving story, but that aside, it also had one of the best collectible card games since Magic: The Gathering.
-Gwent will soon be a standalone title in which players can employ creatures and spells to compete for a high score But beware: The 10 cards you get at the beginning are your entire hand for the game’s three rounds.
+By popular demand, CD Projekt Red turned Gwent into a free-to-play standalone title where players can employ creatures and spells from the Witcher universe to compete for a high score.
+But beware: The 10 cards you get at the beginning are your entire hand for the game’s three rounds.
+Quick, bite-sized games combined with tactical depth make Gwent a winner, and we’re looking forward to a mobile release later this fall.